 How to write a business letter

-The following tips cover every part of a making a professional business letter.
+The following tips cover every part of making a professional business letter.
 We’ve arranged these tips starting with business letter format considerations, and then walk you through how to write a business letter step by step.

 1. Use a letterhead